owsas/opensource/packages/prefjs/README.md

 $> npm install prefjs --save
 ```

 If you are using Typescript, you will see the types information that comes bundled with this package when you are coding :).
+Enjoy!

 ## Localizing a blog post